Different methods for measuring Dissipation in QCMs and why they matter

 3) Resistance measurements

-The resistance, R, is essentially equivalent to the resistor in the motional arm in the circuit in Fig. 1A and can be measured, for example, via an advanced oscillator circuit [6].
+The resistance, R, is essentially equivalent to the resistor in the motional arm in the circuit in Fig. 1A and can be measured, for example, via an advanced oscillator circuit.6

-There are three main ways of measuring the energy losses in the system and to get the D-value, impedance-, pinging-, and resistance measurement.
-Each method is associated with some pros and cons such as time resolution and information content.
-Download to the overview to learn more about the appproaches and what the respective pros and cons are.
+Each of these methods, to measure the energy losses in the system and to get the D-value - impedance-, pinging-, and resistance measurement, is associated with some pros and cons such as time resolution and information content.

 Overview Dissipation - why it is important and how to measure it Download